If you dislike marketing or simply find it a frustrating waste of time and money, this is written especially for you.

 So, why do they think they’re being lazy about their marketing?

-They see that avoidance as being lazy.
-However, it’s completely natural to want to avoid things that are dull and irritating.
+It’s completely natural to want to avoid things that are dull and irritating.
 We avoid crap and marketing is a constant source of dull, irritating crap.

 Let’s remember.